mwyman/mwyman-shell-config/README.md

 ===================

-I've needed to recreate my bash shell profile more often than I care to, and decided that I should really setup a Github repo that would contain my shell setup.
+I've needed to recreate my bash shell profile more often than I care to, and set up a Github repo that would contain my shell environment.

 # Automated Setup